SmithsonianWorkshops/Targeted_Enrichment/phyluce.md

 	+ hint: use ```cp```.
 	+ Make sure you've changed to the ```uce-tutorial``` directory from ```raw-fastq``` with the command ```cd ..``` before copying the file.

+* Note that in most of the steps below there is an ```--output``` argument which is the name of an output file or directory that is created by the command.
+When you are working on your own analyses with real data consider the naming so that the contents will be well described.

 * **JOB FILE #2:** illumiprocessor
     + hint: your raw reads are in ```raw-fastq``` but you want to run illumiprocessor from ```uce-tutorial```
     + **PE:** multi-thread 2